gc-proto/experimental/laura/gcweb-01.md

   <li><a href="https://wet-boew.github.io/GCWeb/sites/authentication/contextual-signin-en.html">Content page including Header v4.0 and Authentication section</a></li>
 </ul>
 <h3>Implement notes</h3>
 <p>Version 4.0 requires <a href="https://wet-boew.github.io/GCWeb/sites/gcweb-menu/gcweb-menu-docs-en.html">gcweb-menu version 2.0</a>.
-The <code>&lt;div class="container"&gt;</code> element has been relocated to the header.
+The <code>&lt;div class="container"&gt;</code> element has been relocated to the global header.
 It is no longer part of the "gcweb-menu" component.</p>